BigPanikMania/AnalogJVSy/README.md

 ![JVSy scheme](https://github.com/BigPanikMania/AnalogJVSy/blob/main/PCB/JVSy-Scheme.JPG "JVSy Scheme")

 When built, connect the usb cable that comes from your sega i/o board to the usb port you just soldered, while you connect the teensy to your pc with the standard usb port.
 If flashed correctly it will be recognized as a joystick hid device.

+### PCB

+I include a Gerber file to build a 2 layers PCB.

 ## Device setup